 Sarah Jane had 2 children prior to her marriage to William, they were Harry T Turner and Herbert.
 The census forms for 1901 and 1911 gives more information lower down this page.

 Turner or Stevens?
 It is somewhat confusing as Harry T (Tomlinson) Turner and Herbert were clearly born out of wedlock and Herbert seems to have used the name Stevens until he joined the army when he became Turner - yet on his 1918 gravestone (at Howden Minster) he is Herbert T Stevens.
 In the 1911 census he appears at both Blacktoft House as Stevens and also at his Turner grandparents' home as Turner.

 Henry or Harry?
 Harry T Turner is proving difficult to trace.
 He grew up with the Turner family and married in 1916 to Mabel Jane Amos Turrell, changed his name to Henry at some stage, had a son Bernard in 1920, possibly 3 more children and probably lived until 1973.
 It seems very likely he fought in WW1 (as Henry T Turner), in the RFA and was discharged in June 1915 as pemanently unfit.

 Harry never learned to drive, not even a tractor.
-Until the age of 61 (when he worked for his son Harry) pulling power as far as he was concerned was provided by horses and he was involved with them every day of his life, from at least school-leaving age (and probably long before) when he started work at Blacktoft House Farm.
+Until the age of 61 (when he started working for his son Harry) pulling power as far as he was concerned was provided by horses and he was involved with them every day of his life, from at least school-leaving age (and probably long before) when he started work at Blacktoft House Farm.
 Even on the smallholding at Broken Cross, Almondbury he used to plough an area of field where he grew fruit and vegetables with a one-horse plough using the same horse which pulled the milk float.

 After the marriage at Howden the couple then moved to Almondbury, Huddersfield, (where Annie's sister had already moved) and brought up their 7 children there